ElmoDFGD/ElmoRim/README.md

  ### Compatibility settings
  Nemesis, xLODGen and DynDOLOD have a tendency to fail even when added to virus exceptions.
 To avoid this issue, follow theses steps:
- 1. Navigate to the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe).
+ 1. Navigate to the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe)
  2. Right click on the Nemesis Executable, select Properties.
  3. Go to the Compatibility tab
  4. Under the Compatibility mode section, check the Run in comp.. and choose Windows 8 from the dropdown.
- 5. Click Apply and then OK.
+ 5. Click Apply and then OK
- 6. Repeat steps 1-5 for SSELODGenx64 and DynDOLODx64 (These are located in `Path to Modlist`\tools..)
+ 6. Repeat steps 1-5 for xLODGenx64 and DynDOLODx64 (These are located in `Path to Modlist`\tools..)

 ### Widescreen Fixes